Last update 21 June 2021

 Genuity Science only uses Personal Data for the purpose(s) for which the Personal Data has been obtained.

-The Processing purposes are clearly specified and , the Data Subject(s) will be informed about these, at the time of Personal Data collection or as soon as reasonably possible thereafter, and to the extent reasonably possible.
+The Processing purposes are clearly specified and, the Data Subject(s) will be informed about these purposes, at the time of Personal Data collection or as soon as reasonably possible thereafter, and to the extent reasonably possible.

-Some examples of the reasons for which Genuity Science Processes the above information include, without limitation:
+Some examples of the reasons for which Genuity Science Processes Personal Data include, without limitation:

 Genuity Science only Processes Personal Data if one or more of the legitimate grounds set out below, which allow for compliant Processing of such Personal Data, apply:

-Personal Data can be processed if the Data Subject has given his or her consent (preferably in writing or via e-mail).
+Personal Data can be processed if the Data Subject has given his or her consent (preferably in writing or via e-mail, or via the website personal cookie settings page).
 The consent relates to the specific purpose for which the Personal Data is required.

 Genuity Science ensures that Data Subjects are adequately informed about the Processing purposes before consent is requested.
 If there are multiple Processing purposes, separate consents may be required for each Processing type.
 The consent(s) provided are held on file as evidence of the consent(s) given.

-Data Subjects may withdraw their consent to these types of Processing activities at any time (Please also see 6.4.3) by contacting our Data Protection Officer.
+Data Subjects may withdraw their consent to these types of Processing activities at any time (Please also see legitimate interests below) either directly for website usage via the personal cookie settings page, or by contacting our Data Protection Officer (contact details outlined below).